 top of page

-Virtual Manipulatives
+Evaluating Virtual Manipulatives

 Overview

-In order to assess virtual manipulatives in a consistent and meaningful way I first developed the framework above using research along with personal insights from the classroom.
+In order to assess virtual manipulatives in a consistent and meaningful way I developed the framework below using research along with personal insights from the classroom.
 The articles “Evaluating Technology for Teaching Mathematics” by Shin, Smith, and Kim (2018) and “Tech-Knowledgy and Diverse Learners” by Suh (2010) provided the foundation, as they both explored considerations that should be taken into account when choosing to use technology in the classroom.
 Not all of the topics that were presented in these articles were incorporated, as some depend greatly on the way lessons are implemented, and this is beyond my intended purpose for these pages.
 These articles also focused on the use of technology in general, so the points that they provided were adapted to better suit the particular affordances of virtual manipulatives.

 The Process